 We earn tax refund processing service revenues when a customer of a third-party tax preparation company chooses to pay their tax preparation fee through the use of our tax refund processing services.
 Revenues we earn from these services are generated from our contractual relationships with the tax software transmitters.
-These contracts may be multi-year agreements and vary in length, however, our underlying promise obligates us only to process each refund transfer on a transaction by transaction basis as elected by the taxpayer.
-Accordingly, we recognize tax refund processing service revenues at the point in time we remit each taxpayer's proceeds from his or her tax return.
+These contracts may be multi-year agreements and vary in length, however, our underlying promise obligates us to process each refund transfer on a transaction by transaction basis as elected by the taxpayer.
+Accordingly, we recognize tax refund processing service revenues at the point in time we satisfy our performance obligation by remitting each taxpayer's proceeds from his or her tax return.